apache/flink/docs/ops/cli.md

   Syntax: run [OPTIONS] <jar-file> <arguments>
   "run" action options:
-     -c,--class <classname>               Class with the program entry point ("main()" method or "getPlan()" method).
+     -c,--class <classname>               Class with the program entry point ("main()" method).
+Only needed if the
-                                          Only needed if the JAR file does not specify the class in its manifest.
+                                          JAR file does not specify the class in its manifest.
      -C,--classpath <url>                 Adds a URL to each user code classloader  on all nodes in the
                                           cluster.
 The paths must specify a